yellowdog/python-examples/README.md

 ### Resource Matching

-Resources match on **resource names** rather than on YellowDog IDs.
+Resources match on **resource names** and (where applicable) **resource namespaces** rather than on YellowDog IDs.
 This is done for flexibility and to allow the `yd-create` and `yd-remove` commands to be essentially stateless (i.e., we don't need to keep a local record of the YellowDog IDs of the resources created).

-However, this means that **caution is required** when updating or removing resources, since resource matching is done using **only** the **name** of the resource -- i.e., the system-generated `ydid` IDs are not used.
+However, this means that **caution is required** when updating or removing resources, since resource matching is done using **only** the **namespace/name** of the resource -- i.e., the system-generated `ydid` IDs are not used.
 This means that a resource with a given name could have been removed and replaced in Platform by some other means, and the resource specification(s) would still match it.

 ## Resource Specification Definitions